mrspeaker/moncroffe/README.md

 - Hit head slide down (and can get stuck in block)
 - Camera goes through block when close, looking on angle
 - Block & face selection wrong when close to blocks
+- Bullet gets stuck when firing close to block

 ## Performance